wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/embedded-web-experiences/includes/3-exercise-create-custom-teams-personal-tab.md

 ![Screenshot of app details App Studio](../media/03-yo-teams-15.png)

-Update the name of the tab by selecting **Capabilities** > **Tabs** in the App Studio navigation pane on the left.
+Update the name of the tab by selecting **Capabilities** > **Tabs** in the left pane in App Studio.

 Locate the only personal tab in the project.
 Select the menu for more options on the tab, and select **Edit**.
 Change the name of the tab to **My First Tab**.
 Add `?theme={theme}` to the end of the **Content URL** property.
 Select **Save** to save your changes.

 The changes made to the app within App Studio aren't saved to your project.
 If you want to update the project, download the app package from App Studio.

-To download the project, select **Finish** > **Test and distribute** in the App Studio navigation pane on the left.
+To download the project, select **Finish** > **Test and distribute** in the left pane in App Studio.
 Then select **Download**.

 > [!CAUTION]
 > Be careful if you chose to update the manifest.json file in your project with the one in the package downloaded from App Studio.
 >
-> The manifest file in your project contains placeholder strings that are updated by the build and debugging process that's replaced when you test the project.
-This simplifies the development and debugging process.
+> The manifest file in your project contains placeholder strings that are updated by the build and debugging process that's replaced when you test the project. using placeholder strings simplifies the development and debugging process.
 >
 > For instance, the placeholder `{{HOSTNAME}}` is replaced with the hosting URL of the app each time the package is re-created.
 >